 This is the final technique that all great project managers must have.
 As a project manager, you will be in charge of budgets and time to complete tasks.
 If you can estimate these quickly to a senior with confidence, you show that you are the right person for the job.

 Being able to learn and expand your knowledge in your field is essential.
 There is always something new to research to better your understanding of something you haven’t quite nailed down.

 This is important because future tasks may take you out of your comfort zone so having that extra knowledge under your belt will only help.

-If your a team member faces a problem, solving it quickly becomes incredibly useful in terms of saving time on a job and getting back into the swing of things as soon as possible.
+If your team member faces a problem, solving it quickly becomes incredibly useful in terms of saving time on a job and getting back into the swing of things as soon as possible.

-Subject intelligence is also important facing clients.
+Subject intelligence is also important when facing clients.
 If you can tell them precisely how you are solving their problems, they will develop a trust in you and you can deliver.

 But knowledge doesn’t have to be technical.
 Having a sound grasp on processes is invaluable as you will able to point people in the right direction even if you don’t know how to solve the problem yourself.

 If you would like any further information on courses, please see some helpful contacts below: